goschtl/zope/z3c.iplocation/trunk/src/z3c/iplocation/README.txt

   >>> loc.get('10.0.0.x')
   Traceback (most recent call last):
   ...
-  ValueError: invalid literal for int(): x
+  ValueError: invalid literal for int()...

 An extension to the ip locator API is the ip location management, which allows you to manage the locations within the utility.
 Let's now add a location.